WintonGee/Winton-AI/README.md

 # Winton Gee - AI-Powered Portfolio Chatbot

+STATUS: Fixing a bug on building the container, then I can upload onto google cloud run.

 [![Deploy to Google Cloud Run](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

 An intelligent chatbot that answers questions about my professional experience using AI.